 Q. What is Learning Support?

 A. Learning Support, like many of the other services we offer, was developed at the request of our families.
-Several years ago, some of the students approached one of our teachers to see if she could co-ordinate a history discussion class.
+More than a decade ago, some of the students approached one of our teachers to see if she could co-ordinate a history discussion class.
 They wanted to discuss with their peers the material they were reading.
 The idea appealed to the teacher; she is a firm believer in the discussion method of learning.
 Our Teacher Services Program is excellent in helping students understand the material, organize their thoughts and convey them well in writing.
 The MODG program itself, because of the materials chosen and the method employed, helps form the ideas in the student’s minds.
 The Learning Support classes are another way to enhance the development of the student’s intellectual ability.
 Discussion is a key to our program; defending and presenting opinions in class help the students love learning and improve their written work, because they come to an understanding of the different positions first through the spoken word.
 We welcome any parent to sit in on the classes that her (or his) students are doing with us.
 (Please check with us about how this may be done.)
 It is our hope that discussions in the class encourage the students and parents to continue the discussion together after class.
 Learning Support Courses include paper grading.
 While the benefits of discussion, as well as presenting and teaching concepts as they came up in the syllabus was the originally intended service, additional benefits became apparent after we started actually teaching the classes.
 Classes provide additional accountability and keep students on track.
 When grading work, the teacher can immediately see when there is a problem in understanding and address it within a few days.
 For that reason, in most classes we encourage the students to submit work for grading.

 Q. What are the benefits of Learning Support?